-The School doors open at 8.40am and we expect the children to be in their classrooms by 8.50am in time for the register and morning work.
+The school doors open at 8:40 am and the teachers are outside to welcome the children on the playground.
+The children line up with their teacher.
+A bell is rung at 8.45am and the classes start to make their way into the school.
+As children enter school with their teacher, they put their packed lunches and coats in the appropriate places.
+Once in the classroom, the teacher will complete the register and the children complete their morning tasks.
 The children only have 10 minutes to complete their morning work before Assembly so it is important that everyone is on time.
 Any child arriving after the register has been taken is classed as late and will require a late pass from the office.

 The school day begins for everybody with an Assembly.
 Four days out of five, this is with the whole school and is led by one of the senior leaders.
 By starting the day together as a whole school, we emphasise our sense of team spirit and ensure that all our children hear key messages from stories and songs, to help them to play their part as caring and co-operative citizens.

 All our pupils study English and Maths during the morning.
-For infants and Reception pupils, this also includes a 20 minute phonics session.
-Juniors also study Grammar for Writing and cover some of the smaller subjects, such as PSHCE and RE.
+For infants and Reception pupils, this also includes a 20-minute phonics session.

 * = Personal, Social, Health and Citizenship Education

 In Reception the pupils follow the Foundation Stage Curriculum and are taught across 6 areas of learning:

 Scarcroft After School Club is located in the Learning Centre and Lower Hall within the school.
 It is run by staff who are committed to providing high-quality childcare, where children are happy and safe in a stimulating environment.

 All staff are suitably qualified and experienced.
 Each holds an enhanced DBS disclosure and are trained in the following areas: